linux-china/jenv/README.md

 ## Other Commands

+  * uninstall: Uninstall the candidate with the version, such as jenv uninstall maven 3.0.4
+  * reinstall: Reinstall the candidate with the version, such as jenv reinstall maven 3.0.5
   * use: Use the candidate with the version, such as jenv use maven 3.0.4
   * which: Which version for candidate
   * pause: Pause candidate usage